uschpc/USC-BackendAI-Testing-Docs/Request-Topanga-Access.md

 3. Select the project that should receive Topanga access.
 4. On the Project Detail page, find the **Allocations** table.
 5. Click the green **Request Resource Allocation** button.
-6. Choose **Topanga Premium Service (Cloud)** from the resource menu.
+6. Choose **Topanga AI Computing Service (Cloud)** from the resource menu.
 7. Enter the requested quantity or access size, if the form asks for one.
 8. Add a justification explaining why the project needs Topanga access.
 9. Submit the request.

 The screenshot below shows where to find the green request button.
-Existing rows in the allocation table are examples only; for Topanga, request the **Topanga Premium Service (Cloud)** resource.
+Existing rows in the allocation table are examples only; for Topanga, request the **Topanga AI Computing Service (Cloud)** resource.

 <img width="900" alt="CARC allocation panel showing the Request Resource Allocation button" src="images/request-allocation/request-reousrce-allocation.png" />